opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 ### sum, min, max, avg

-The `sum` metric finds the sum of the numeric values of a field.
+The `sum` metric returns the sum of the numeric values of a field.

 ```json
 GET kibana_sample_data_ecommerce/_search